Forceu/barcodebuddy-documentation/docs/_build/html/_static/advanced.rst

 Plugins
 *******

 Barcode Buddy offers plugin support.
-All PHP scripts in the folder "plugins" are automatically loaded.
+All PHP scripts in the folder ``plugins`` are automatically loaded.
 See also the `example script <https://github.com/Forceu/barcodebuddy/blob/master/plugins/EventReceiver.php>`_
 .